Brutal Prioritisation: Finding the Real Musts

 • Won’t = Later

-Consciously deferring these as they are not needed for this release.
+Consciously deferring as it’s are not needed for this release.

 Why We Love It